gboxo/Zym_SAEs/experiments_new/diffing_sapi_07_04/readme.md

         - pLDDT
         - Sequence Alignment
         - Oracle activity
+        - Ratio of key residues that are present
     - Use sparse probes to get important features to predict `high` and `low` instances of the metrics
     - Use difference in mean probes to get important features to predict `high` and `low` instances of the metrics
     - Maybe try to annptate as much features as possible by iteratively fitting probes and zeroing rows of the activations